-I once saw the following words of God when practicing spiritual devotion: “How do you resolve your nature?
-Firstly, you must know your nature and you must also understand both the word and the will of God.
-How then can you ensure, to the greatest extent, that you avoid committing wrongful acts, only doing that which conforms to the truth?
+During my devotionals one time, I saw the following words of God: “How should you resolve your human nature?
+Firstly, you must know this nature, and you must understand both the word and the will of God.
+How, then, can you ensure, to the greatest extent, that you avoid committing wrongful acts and only do that which conforms to the truth?
 If you wish to make a change, then you must deliberate on this.
-In terms of your flawed nature, what sorts of corruption it constitutes and which manner of acts it is capable of, what approach can then be adopted and how may it be practiced in order to control it—this is the crucial question. … Lin Zexu was quick to anger.
-Based on his own weakness he wrote down the following motto in his room: ‘Bridle Your Temper.’
-This is man’s approach, however it truly does work.
-Each individual has his or her own principles to follow, so you should also set principles with respect to your own nature.
-These principles are necessary, not having them is out of the question.
-This should also be your motto for believing in God and your code of conduct” (“Resolving Nature and Practicing Truth” in Records of Christ’s Talks).
-God’s words gave me an immediate path I could take.
-I understood: To change a rebellious disposition, on the one hand you must often eat and drink words about God exposing man’s corrupt essence, and on the other you have to focus on a motto for controlling your nature so you can consciously control revelations of your nature and thus forsake yourself to practice the truth.
-Hence, in accordance with aspects of my corruption such as my arrogant nature, self-righteousness, and unwillingness to listen to the opinions of partners, I formulated a motto: “There’s nothing for a handful of dung can be arrogant about except for a bit of stench.”
-Whenever I communicated on a question with my partners, I would first use this motto to warn myself, remembering firmly that my essence is dung and that my entire body is covered in stench.
-I would also remember how I had caused too many problems for work because of my arrogance and ego, and that there was nothing to be arrogant about.
-That way, I wouldn’t maintain that I was always absolutely right, and it would also give me a sliver of a seeking heart, making me willing to humble myself and listen to the opinions of others.
-I sometimes still wanted to refute others’ views, but as soon as I thought of the motto, I would consciously forsake myself and practice the truth of harmonious coordination.
+With regard to your flawed nature, what sorts of corrupt dispositions you possess and which manner of acts you are capable of, what approach can then be adopted and how it may be practiced in order to control it—these are crucial questions. … Lin Zexu was quick to anger.
+Based on his own weakness, he wrote down a motto in his room: Bridle Your Temper.
+This is a human approach, but it truly does work.
+Each individual has his or her own principles to follow, so you, too, should set principles with respect to your own nature.
+These principles are necessary, and not having them is out of the question.
+This should also be your motto for your code of conduct in your belief in God” (“Practicing Truth and Resolving Nature” in Records of Christ’s Talks).
+God’s words provided me with a path I could take right away.
+I understood that to change a rebellious disposition, you must often eat and drink God’s words about Him exposing man’s corrupt essence.
+You also need to establish mottos based on your particular nature so that you can consciously control how your nature is exposed in order to forsake yourself and put the truth into practice.
+Hence, based on aspects of my corruption such as my arrogant nature, self-righteousness, and unwillingness to listen to the opinions of the brothers and sisters that I was partnered with, I came up with the following motto: “How can a pile of dung be proud of its stench?”
+After that, whenever I was having fellowship on an issue with the brothers and sisters that I was partnered with, I would first warn myself with this motto so that I could keep firmly in mind that my essence is that of dung and that my entire self emits a terrible stench.
+I would also think of the fact that I had caused so many problems for the church’s work due to my arrogance and ego, and that I had nothing to be arrogant about.
+That way I wouldn’t insist that my own opinions were correct and could have a bit of a heart of seeking, making me willing to humble myself and listen to the opinions of others.
+I sometimes still wanted to refute others’ views, but as soon as I thought of my motto, I would make a conscious effort to forsake myself and practice the truth of harmonious coordination.